logansease/QwikHttp/README.md

 ### QwikJson
 QwikJson, our Json serialization library, is now directly integrated with QwikHttp.
 This means that there is built in support for a range of complex model objects.

-For full documentation on QwikJson, see our repo at https://github.com/qonceptual/QwikJson
+For full documentation on QwikJson, see my repo at https://github.com/logansease/QwikJson

 Essentially, just subclass QwikJson in a complex model object and you can serialize and deserialize those model objects automatically with QwikHttp.